alexliesenfeld/health/README.md

 This library provides the following features:

 - Request based and fixed-schedule health checks.
-- Request and check-based timeout management.
+- Global and check-based timeout management.
 - Caching support to unburden checked systems during load peeks.
 - Custom HTTP request middleware to pre- and postprocess HTTP requests and/or responses.
 - Authentication middleware allows separating public and private health check information.